Borrowing Information from an Unidentifiable Model: Guaranteed Efficiency Gain with a Dichotomized Outcome in the External Data: Proposed Estimators

 \subsection{Proposed estimator that has guaranteed efficiency gain}

 While obviously $\wt\bb\eff$ is more efficient than $\wt\bb\ls$, we cannot conclude $\wt\bb\eff^*$ is also always more efficient than $\wt\bb\ls^*$.
 The relative performance depends on $\pi$ and the working model $f^*(\epsilon,\x)$.
 This is the limitation of the proposed estimator $\wt\bb\eff^*$.
-Our proposed estimator $\wh\bb^*$, presented in this section, however, is guaranteed to be more efficient than $\wt\bb\ls^*$.
+In this section, we propose a new estimator \be \wh\bb^*=\wt\bb\ls^* + \W (\wt\bb\eff^*-\wt\bb\ls^*), \ee where $\W= -\{\cov(\wt\bb\ls^*, \wt\bb\eff^*-\wt\bb\ls^*)\}\{\var(\wt\bb\eff^*-\wt\bb\ls^*)\}^{-1}$.
+Obviously, the estimator $\wh\bb^*$ is also asymptotically consistent, and it guarantees the safe use of the external data.
+Moreover, it is guaranteed to be always more efficient than $\wt\bb\ls^*$.
 This indicates, even with an arbitrary working model $f^*(\epsilon,\x)$, the leverage of external data is always beneficial.
+This optimality holds in practice as long as the unknown $\W$ is replaced by a consistent estimator $\wh\W$.
+Refer to Section~S.5 in the supplementary materials for a detailed discussion.